-Plywood calculator is dedicated for those who need to cover a wall, a floor, or a ceiling with plywood sheets.
+The plywood calculator will help those who need to cover a wall, a floor, or a ceiling with plywood sheets.
 It can do all the calculations for you and show the results immediately.
-The plywood calculator provides you the total size of the area to cover, the number of plywood sheets needed and their total price.
+The plywood calculator provides you with the total area size, the number of plywood sheets needed, and their total price.
 Do not hesitate to use our plywood cut sheet calculator for plywood flooring.

 Construction-grade plywood is now an affordable residential finish flooring.
-There are two basic ways to go: remove the existing flooring (e.g., wood or vinyl) and then refinish the plywood sub-floor, or install an entirely new plywood, cut into squares, planks, etc. to form a custom design onto an existing floor.
-No matter which way you will choose, if you spend an considerable amount of time and pay attention to detail, with proper conservation against mechanical abrasion, you can create a brilliant, one of a kind floor.
+There are two basic ways to go: remove the existing flooring (e.g., wood or vinyl) and then refinish the plywood sub-floor, or install an entirely new plywood, cut into squares, planks, etc., to form a custom design onto an existing floor.
+No matter which way you choose, if you spend a considerable amount of time and pay attention to detail, with proper conservation against mechanical abrasion, you can create a brilliant, one-of-a-kind floor.

 It doesn't matter what surface you need to cover with plywood - it might be a floor or something entirely different.
 The plywood cut sheet calculator is versatile and stands here to help you make decisions about:

-- how many plywood sheets should I buy?
+- How many plywood sheets should you buy;

-- maybe I should buy a cheaper type of plywood?
+- Whether you should buy a cheaper type of plywood or not; and

-- how much material will be wasted for scraps?
+- How much materials will be wasted for scrap.

-The only thing what we ask you for is to enter the length and width of the surface that you need to cover.
-Also if you want to, you can type in the custom values of plywood price and plywood sheet dimensions that you want to buy.
-If not, the default prices and sizes will be used for calculations.
+The only thing that we ask you for is to enter the length and width of the surface that you need to cover.
+Also, if you want to, you can type in the custom values of the plywood price and plywood sheet dimensions you want to buy.
+If not, the default prices and sizes will be used for the calculations.

 Plywood sheets - an example of calculations

-If you are not sure how to use the plywood calculator, take a look on a step-by-step example.
-Below, we are calculating amount of plywood needed for your living room:
+If you are not sure how to use the plywood calculator, take a look at a step-by-step example.
+Below, we are calculating the amount of plywood needed for your living room:

 length = 6mand